SamEdwardes/spacypdfreader/README.md

 <hr></hr>

 *spacypdfreader* is a python library for extracting text from PDF documents into *spaCy* `Doc` objects.
-When you use *spacypdfreader* each token is annotated with PDF page number which it was extracted from.
+When you use *spacypdfreader* the token and doc objects from spacy are annoated with additional information about the pdf.

 The key features are: